EXCLUSIVE-Dalian Wanda weighs sale of Olympics media rights manager Infront -sources

 Explainer: Dalian Wanda's repayment woes weigh on China property sentiment KBN2Z10DT

-(Reporting by Amy-Jo Crowley, Emma-Victoria Farr and Milana Vinn, additional reporting by Andres Gonzalez, Kane Wu and Clare Jim, editing by Elisa Martinuzzi and Sharon Singleton)
+(Reporting by Amy-Jo Crowley, Emma-Victoria Farr and Milana Vinn; additional reporting by Andres Gonzalez, Kane Wu and Clare Jim; editing by Elisa Martinuzzi, Sharon Singleton and Diane Craft)

 ((emma-victoria.farr@thomsonreuters.com;))